corpunWorld Corporal Punishment Research

 An example of where this included CP was seen in April 2006, when four Mayan youths were ordered by local elders to be publicly spanked by their parents, as shown in this video clip.

-For another case, see this May 2006 press item (in Spanish with rough English translation), which includes a photo of a young man showing the scars on his back after receiving 75 strokes with peach tree branches on the orders of local leaders following a public debate among the Kaqchitel people of his village.
+For another case, see this May 2006 press item (in Spanish with rough English translation), which includes a photo of a young man showing the scars on his back after receiving 75 strokes with peach-tree branches on the orders of local leaders following a public debate among the Kaqchitel people of his village.
 He was punished for carrying firearms and attempted kidnapping.

-flag HONG KONG: Judicial CP [HISTORY]
+HK flag HONG KONG: Judicial CP

 Judicial caning was abolished in 1990.
 Thitherto it had been used by the courts, for relatively serious offences, on juvenile and adult males, usually but not always in addition to a prison term.
 Caning sentences were frequent in the 1950s but gradually declined to a handful per year in the 1980s.

-Benson (1937) claims that there were 191 instances of JCP in 1930, and only 61 in 1935.
+Benson (1937) claims that there were 191 instances of JCP in Hong Kong in 1930, and only 61 in 1935.

-Ordinance No 39 of 1954 as amended [HISTORY]
+Ordinance No 39 of 1954 as amended

 Former legislation governing HK caning sentences (max.
 18 strokes).
 The instrument was "a light cane or rattan", to be administered on the breech.
 If the offender chose to waive his right to appeal, he was to be caned within 24 hours of the sentence.
-These rules apply to males over 16; younger boys could also be sentenced to a caning, evidently under some other rules not currently to hand.
+These rules applied to males over 16; younger boys could also be sentenced to a caning, evidently under some other rules not currently to hand.

-Public Order Ordinance 1981 [HISTORY]
+Public Order Ordinance 1981

 Legislation providing for the caning of offenders of 14 years and over found in possession of an offensive weapon.

-Patten may appeal for clemency on sentence [HISTORY]
+Patten may appeal for clemency on sentence

-Officers hated caning offenders [HISTORY]
+Officers hated caning offenders

 Anecdotal reminiscences in the local press of Hong Kong judicial canings.
 According to these reports, the rattan used was over 1 metre long.
 A leather strap was tied round the recipient's back to protect the spine.
-His hands were secured by leather straps to a "wooden platform" (the meaning of this is unclear to me) and he was made to bend over with his trousers down.
+His hands were secured by leather straps to a "wooden platform" (the meaning of this is unclear) and he was made to bend over with his trousers down.
 This earlier report speaks of bending over a "thick leather bar" and states that bleeding sometimes occurred.

-The general impression given by these accounts is that the punishment was probably not too dissimilar to present-day judicial caning in Singapore, though perhaps not quite so severe.
+The general impression given by these accounts is that the punishment was probably not dissimilar to present-day judicial caning in Singapore, though perhaps not quite so severe.

 See also these pictures of the equipment used, now on display in a museum.
 The cane shown, if it really is the genuine article, appears to be rather more than half an inch thick, hardly the "light cane" mentioned in the legislation.
+This video clip shows the caning equipment in the museum being used in a dummy demonstration.

-EXTERNAL LINKS: (these will open in a new window)
+EXTERNAL LINKS: (these will open in a new window) new window

-Leung Shing-wong v The Queen [HISTORY]
+Leung Shing-wong v The Queen

 Case in the Court of Appeal (November 1970).
 The appellant aged 36 had been convicted of robbery and sentenced to 18 months in prison plus 14 strokes of the cane.
 The appeal court quashed the jail term but upheld the caning sentence.
 It did not think prison was appropriate in this case.
 "On the contrary, ... it would be infinitely preferable if after the sentence of corporal punishment has been carried out the appellant should be ejected from the precincts of the prison at the earliest possible opportunity so that any visible discomfort which he may be suffering at the time may be readily apparent to ... the public ... and to any of his friends who may be minded to commit [this] type of offence ...".

-Near the end of this long Amnesty document, in an Annex summarising previous concerns about Hong Kong, is a note about the controversy that arose in 1988 after two teenagers were caned for robbery.
+Near the end of this long Amnesty document, in an Annex summarising previous concerns about Hong Kong, is a note about a controversy that arose in 1988 after two teenagers were caned for robbery.

-flag HONG KONG: Reformatory CP
+HK flag HONG KONG: Reformatory CP

-Reformatory School Rules, Cap.225 L.N.163/77 [HISTORY]
+Reformatory School Rules, Cap.225 L.N.163/77

 1977 regulations for the award of caning to "male detained persons" for certain offences against reformatory discipline.
 The medical officer was required to be present, from which we may deduce that these canings were a fairly serious business, even though administered "on the clothed buttocks" unlike the judicial ones in HK.
 Also interestingly different from, for example, British reformatory rules in that they give 48 hours in which to exercise a formal right of appeal to the Director, but the offender may waive this right and elect to undergo his punishment forthwith.